A8HYU04Y/Forex/README.md

 # Forex
-Foreign Exchange Rates
+Foreign Exchange Rates\n
-Currently it is working on free PI so only Euro Exchange is Working [sample](http://forex-app.herokuapp.com/)
+Currently it is working on free API so only Euro Exchange is Working [sample](http://forex-app.herokuapp.com/)

 full working APP(Forex) with customised rates and Rtaes History is Coming Soon..